hyperledger-archives/grid/cli/man/grid-download-xsd.1.md

 would prevent access to the remote website), use the --copy-from and --no-download arguments.

-If --copy-from is used without --no-download, artfacts will be copied from the directory provided via --copy-from and any missing artifacts will be downloaded as usual.
+If --copy-from is used without --no-download, artifacts will be copied from the directory provided via --copy-from and any missing artifacts will be downloaded as usual.